x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/enable-an-informational-announcement.md

 5. After you've located the file, click **Open**, and then click **Save**.

-### Use the Shell to enable an informational announcement
+### Use Exchange Online PowerShell to enable an informational announcement

 This example enables an informational announcement that uses the informational.wav informational announcement file on a UM dial plan named `MyUMDialPlan`.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -InfoAnnouncementEnabled $true-InfoAnnouncementFilename c:\UMGreetings\informational.wav